The conservative Camassa-Holm flow with step-like irregular initial data: Introduction

-This approach to obtain global weak solutions of the two-component Camassa--Holm system~\eqref{eqnmy2CH} can also be seen as an extension by continuation of the conservative Camassa--Holm flow from multi-peakons to the whole phase space $\CHdom$.
-More precisely, it was shown in~\cite{ConservMP} that the conservative Camassa--Holm flow is completely integrable in the case of multi-peakons, that is, that~\eqref{eqnISP} is a corresponding isospectral problem and that the evolution of spectral data is governed by~\eqref{eqnCHevolint}.
+This approach to obtain global weak solutions of the two-component Camassa--Holm system~\eqref{eqnOurCH} can also be seen as an extension by continuation of the conservative Camassa--Holm flow from multi-peakons to the whole phase space $\CHdom$.\footnote{It was pointed out to us by one of the referees that this approach is reminiscent of the construction of solutions to the Korteweg--de Vries equation by considering a closure of multi-soliton solutions in suitable topologies (see, for instance, \cite{gkz92,hmm21,kot24,lun90,mar91}).
+One may also think of this in the vein of so-called soliton gases (see~\cite{elka,zak}).} More precisely, it was shown in~\cite{ConservMP} that the conservative Camassa--Holm flow is completely integrable in the case of multi-peakons, that is, that~\eqref{eqnISP} is a corresponding isospectral problem and that the evolution of spectral data is governed by~\eqref{eqnCHevolint}.
 It was shown later in~\cite{ConservCH} that the analysis extends to the case when the initial data has sufficiently fast decay at both endpoints (when one imposes the same decay condition as in~\eqref{eqnMdef-} also at $+\infty$).
 However, recent results in~\cite{DSpec} enable us to extend the conservative Camassa--Holm flow to a much wider class of initial data, namely, to all of $\CHdom$.
 To the best of our knowledge, the whole phase space $\CHdom$ is not covered by any previous constructions of weak solutions.
 Moreover, it will turn out that the novel quantity in condition~\eqref{eqnMdef+} serves as an almost conservation law in the sense that the quantity

 admits global in time bounds.
-More precisely, if the pair $(u,\mu)$ is a conservative solution to the two-component Camassa--Holm system~\eqref{eqnmy2CH}, then
+More precisely, if the pair $(u,\mu)$ is a conservative solution to the two-component Camassa--Holm system~\eqref{eqnOurCH}, then

 Indeed, the quantity $E(u,\mu)$ is controlled by the size of the spectral gap around zero and the latter is clearly preserved under the evolution defined by~\eqref{eqnCHevolint}.
 This observation will play a crucial role in our analysis.